timonkrebs/MemoizR/README.md

 Initial inspiration by https://github.com/modderme123/reactively Yet not primarily by the reactivity but by the unique idea of dynamic lazy memoization.

+The synchronisation for the concurency model ist inspired by VHDL.

-The value that this package can bring is a really simple concurency model.
+The value that this package can bring is a simple concurency model.

 It aims to be simpler than the current async await behaviour in C# where e.g. async void, .wait, ConfigureAwait or not awaiting everything can lead to problems.
-This model has also the potential to be expanded to work also in a distributed setup.
+This model has also the potential to be expanded to work also in a distributed setup like the actor model.

+Even for simple usecases it can optimize performance if:
+- there are more reads than writes: The memoization leads to perf gains.
+- there are more writes than writes: The lazy evaluation leads to perf gains.

 With this package it is possible to build a dependency graph that does dynamic lazy memoization.
 It calculates only the values that are needed and also only when they are not already calculated (memoization).